 Special Purpose Grading Symbols

-K - This symbol indicates credit awarded for CLEP or Advance Placement (AP) exams.
+K - This symbol indicates credit awarded for ALL credit by examinations.

 W - This symbol indicates that the student was permitted to withdraw from the course without academic penalty.
 The “W” will be allowed only with the approval of the registrar and is available up to the date published in the most current version of the semester calendar as the last day to withdraw without academic penalty.
 Withdrawals without penalty may be permitted after this period in documented hardship cases only with the approval of the registrar.
 A course in which a grade of “W” has been assigned will not be included in the calculation of the student’s scholastic average.
 This notation will be printed on the final class roll after authorization by the registrar.

 WM – This symbol indicates a student was permitted to withdraw under the Board of Regents policy for military service refunds, as noted in Section 126.96.36.199 of this Policy Manual.
 The use of this symbol indicates that this student was permitted to withdraw without penalty at any time during the term.

 WF - This symbol indicates that the student was permitted to withdraw from a course after the first 28 working days (including registration days) of the semester with the approval of the registrar.
 The grade of “WF” is counted as an “F” in the calculation of the student’s scholastic average.
 This notation will be printed on the final class roll after authorization by the registrar.
 To change a “WF” to a “W”, students may appeal to the academic standing committee for consideration of unusual circumstances.